VH-Lab/NDI-matlab/docs/reference/+ndi/session.m.md

     See also NDI.SESSION, NDI.SESSION/FINDOBJ, DYNAMICPROPS, META.PROPERTY

-Help for ndi.session/findprop is inherited from superclass HANDLE
+Help for ndi.session/findprop is inherited from superclass handle

     Documentation for ndi.session/findprop
-       doc handle.findprop
+       doc handle/findprop
 ```

 ---